Summary of the Case

-Board Denies Veteran’s Claim for Service Connection for Hypertension as Secondary to Service-Connected PTSD
+Board Denies Veteran Service Connection for Hypertension Secondary to Service-Connected PTSD

 On appeal, CCK argued that that there is no requirement of permanent worsening for a claimant to be entitled to service connection based on aggravation.
 CCK further noted that service connection as due to aggravation is warranted when the aggravation is not the result of the natural progression of the condition.
-The Court found that the VA examination was inadequate as a result and that the Board erred in relying on it to deny the claim.
+The Court found that the VA examination was inadequate as it employed the wrong standard for aggravation and failed to comply with the Court’s remand order, and the Board therefore erred in relying on it to deny the Veteran’s claim.
 Thus, the Court vacated the Board’s decision and remanded the case back to the Board with instructions for it to make a new decision on the issue of service connection for the hypertension.